cerea-daml/fnn/README.md

 ## Examples

-In the `test/` folder, several examples are provided.
+In the test suite, several examples can be found.
 Let us take the example of test 3.
 The workflow of this test is handled by the python script `test_3.py`.
 1. A sequential neural network is created using Keras.
 2. The network is converted to a text file using the `keras_to_fnn.py` script.